 The glass is an inadequate thickness for its size and purpose

 Poor production and toughening processes

 What to do when spontaneous glass breakage occurs?

 In our experience, it is not uncommon for a glass panel in an office that suddenly pops by itself to remain in-situ.
 However, the glass will not be stable.
 It is vital that it is not disturbed and only handled by professionals.
 Even though toughened glass is made to break into small pieces for safety reasons, large chunks can often still stay together and be dangerous.
 You should ensure anyone nearby is cleared away, barriers and warnings signs should also be placed around the area to ensure anyone does not access the area.

-You should then contact an experience glazing company, like Prism Glass, to clear the broken glass panel.
+You should then contact an experienced glazing company, like Prism Glass, to clear the broken glass panel.
 Remember, if you want the glass panel to be analysed by glass specialists, inform the glazing company to retain the broken glass.
-Once the glass panel has been removed, measurements should be taken to order a new panel.
+Once the glass panel has been removed, measurements should be taken to order a new glass panel.
 While the panel is in production, the area should remain clear.

 There are production options and alternatives that can help reduce the presence of impurities like Nickel Sulphide - for example, heat soaking glass panels.
 You should speak to your glazing company about the options available and costs.

 We at Prism Glass have been able to help many customers with clearing glass panel breakages, replacing damaged glass panels, glass office door repairs and much more.
-For more information see our services page.
+For more information, see our services page.